 Montana Assisted Living

-In Montana, there are 138 Assisted Living Facilities.
+In Montana there are 65 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Map of Montana Assisted Living Facilities

 Paying for Assisted Living in MontanaAssisted living in the mid-western region of Montana is the least expensive, with all other areas comparable to one another in pricing.
 The monthly cost of assisted living includes meals, housing and other services as specified.
 Residents of assisted living in Montana are responsible for covering the fees associated with their level of daily care.
 The cost of assisted living might be paid for using personal savings, long-term care insurance or funds provided by family members.
 A resident eligible for Medicaid may benefit from a Home and Community Based Services program that reimburses the cost of adult residential care, but this assistance is limited in scope.
 Former military personnel should contact the Department of Veterans Affairs for information on veterans benefits.